-In order to meet the eligibility criteria for a Specialist Foundation Programme (SFP) for 2022 entry, you must either have qualified or are expecting to qualify from a UK medical school between 20th July 2021 - 2nd September 2021; or you must have completed an online Eligibility application form and submit the required documentation to the UKFPO's Eligibility Office by 4th August 2021 Please see www.foundationprogramme.nhs.uk for full details.
+In order to meet the eligibility criteria for a Specialist Foundation Programme (SFP) for 2023 entry, you must either have qualified or are expecting to qualify from a UK medical school after 3rd August 2021 and by 3rd August 2023 and have been nominated by your medical school; or you must have completed an online Eligibility application form and submit the required documentation to the UKFPO's Eligibility Office by 12:00 pm 27th July 2022 Please see www.foundationprogramme.nhs.uk for full details.

-If you have a query, please contact the team via our LaKSS post graduate medical and dental education (PGMDE) Support Portal webpage accessible at https://lasepgmdesupport.hee.nhs.uk/support/home
+If you have a query, please contact the team via our London post graduate medical and dental education (PGMDE) Support Portal webpage by selecting Applicants General Enquiry Form

-Recruitment to London and Kent, Surrey and Sussex (LaKSS) Specialised Foundation Programme Unit of Application (SUoA) 2022
+Recruitment to London Specialised Foundation Programme Unit of Application (SUoA) 2023

 Prospective applicants must complete a standard national application form and provide supplementary information.
-Applications must be submitted online between 8 September 2021 and 22 September 2021.
+Applications must be submitted online between 7th September 2022 and 20th September 2022.

 Applicants will be issued with an applicant ID number, which is a specific number assigned to each applicant when they enroll on the national online recruitment system.
 Please note that late applications will not be accepted under any circumstances.
 Applicants should plan to complete and submit their application in good time well ahead of the deadline to avoid any potential last-minute problems with internet connection or other technical issues.
-Late applications will not be accepted.
+Under no circumstances will late applications be accepted.

-No changes may be made to the application from once submitted.
-Applicants may amend their programme preference options through 06 January 2022.
+No changes may be made to the application from once the application form has been submitted.
+However, applicants may amend their programme preference options by 12:00 pm on 14th October 2022.

 Stage 1 - Application forms will undergo a locally-managed shortlisting process which will be carried out in two phases.
-Applicants will be informed of their application status on 13 October 2021.
-Successful applicants will be invited by 12pm (GMT) on 26th October 2021 to select their preferred interview slot via Oriel.
+Applicants will be informed of their application status on Monday, 17th October 2022.
+Successful applicants will be invited by close of business on 25th October 2022 to select their preferred interview slot via Oriel.
+Interview slots will be released as follows: